citusdata/citus_docs/ref_arch/real_time_dashboards.rst

   -- this part must be run on all nodes
   CREATE EXTENSION hll;

-  -- this part runs on the master
+  -- this part runs on the coordinator
   ALTER TABLE http_request_1min ADD COLUMN distinct_ip_addresses hll;

 When doing our rollups, we can now aggregate sessions into an hll column with queries